Skip to main content

 Trying to determine what courses apply to Component Area Option; Language, Philosophy & Culture; or Creative Arts?

 Please refer to the your college's core curriculum page for details (Texas public colleges/universities only).
-If you ar unsure if a course satisfies any core requirements, please email us at PharmDinfo@uh.edu for further clarification.
+If you are unsure if a course satisfies any core requirements, please email us at PharmDinfo@uh.edu for further clarification.

 Does Organic Chemistry transfer from a community college?

 Most of the time, organic chemistry courses will transfer from a community college.
 However, there are some additional factors to consider.
-The UH College of Pharmacy strongly recommends you enroll for upper-level science and math courses at a four-year institution.
+UH College of Pharmacy strongly recommends you enroll for upper-level science and math courses at a four-year institution.

 How does taking an anatomy or physiology course help me?

-My college/university does not offer Biology I& Biology II lecture/lab.
+My college/university does not offer Biology I & Biology II lecture/lab.
 What classes should I take?

 It is NOT permissible to take either Botany lecture/lab or Zoology lecture/lab at one institution, then take Biology I lecture/lab or Biology II lecture/lab at another institution.